haampie/shpack/README.md

 ./build.sh aarch64
 ```

-The contribution is `shpack/`: a Spack-shaped package manager in POSIX shell,
-small enough to run under the first shell a bootstrap has, that assembles a
-dependency graph with Merkle-hashed store prefixes and builds everything up to
-GCC in parallel.
-Recipes are similar to Spack's `package.py`, so a bootstrapped
-Spack can take over the store it built once `python` is bootstrapped.
-Everything else is a vendored layer of the stack shpack grows and drives -- the
-tcc/stack-machine seed compiler, a patched `kaem`, and the upstream binary
-seeds -- kept under `vendor/` with its provenance (see `vendor/README.md`).

 Bootstrapping speed is achieved by:

 * dropping the detour that GNU mes takes to Scheme: a small C compiler
   (`vendor/mes-replacement/tcc_cc.c`) plus a stack-machine transpiler
   (`vendor/mes-replacement/stack_c_*.c`) grow TCC and musl directly out of
   [stage0-posix][3]
-* using GNU make as a driver to expose package-level parallelism
+* using early GNU make as a driver to expose package-level parallelism
-* relaxing the requirement around generated scripts/sources (e.g. configure
-  scripts bundled in release tarballs)

 Packages install into immutable per-package store prefixes
 (`/opt/<name>-<version>[-<hash>]`), Spack-style, driven by two pieces: